 - Exploring the benefits of expanding the CSOC

-- Improvements made from the WannaCry incident feedback- improving response, resilience and communications
+- Improvements made since the WannaCry incident feedback

-- Integrating a new advanced threat protection facility allowing for local health and community organisations better cyber protection and increased collaboration between NHS organisations
+- Integrating a new advanced threat protection facility allowing for better protection and increased collaboration between NHS organisations

 Questions to the Panel of Speakers